 “On the Beach”

 No, I am a Senior A-Team consultant that is “on the beach” right now.
-“On the beach” is the term used by consulting firms when one of their consultants has completed their last client’s engagement but has not started their next client’s engagement.
-When I am on the beach; I enjoy time with my family, go fishing with my friends, stroll into town for some good times and reflect on my last client’s A-Team Project to improve my A-Team Methodology so my next client’s A-Team Project will be my best A-Team collaborations.
+“On the beach” is the term used by A-Team consulting firms when one of their consultants has completed their last client’s A-Team collaborations but has not started their next client’s A-Team collaborations.
+When I am on the beach; I enjoy time with my family, go fishing with my friends, stroll into town for some good times and reflect on my last client’s A-Team collaborations to improve my A-Team Methodology so my next client’s A-Team collaborations will be my best A-Team collaborations.
 I have a life that I enjoy, rewarding work and an optimal life/work balance.

 We Can Take the Enzweiler A-Team Public

 The neighbor replied “Holy Cow, I am a venture capitalist that could get the 1st round of funding required to build your A-Team consulting firm into a very big consulting firm.
-There are thousands of senior managers that would pay big dollar consulting fees for A-Team consulting services to start using their Enterprise’s System to set and hit their earnings targets for a very long duration.
+There are thousands of senior managers that would pay big dollar consulting fees for A-Team consultants that could collaborate to start using their enterprise’s Targets System to set and hit their earnings targets for a very long duration.

 I asked, “What happens after the 1st round of funding?”

 The neighbor laughed and said, “That’s the best part.
 We use the trends from your firm’s first 2 years of growth to project your firm’s future earnings for the next 5 years.
-The graph of projected revenue, margins and earnings would resemble a hockey stick.
+The graph of projected top line targets would resemble a hockey stick.
 Then we announce an IPO and sell your firm’s stock to the public.
 When your firm goes public you would make millions.

 “Millions – Then What?”

 The neighbor said, “Then you would retire, enjoy time with your family, go fishing with your friends, stroll into town for some good times and maybe you could find some rewarding work that you enjoy so you could balance your life.”